We are now booking! Check out our guest rooms!

 1- What is your hometown, and when did you first come to Spain?

 I was born in South Africa, but I am American.
-I first came to Spain when I was ten years old, to Malaga.
-Although I consider that when I really got to know Spain was in 1980, working on a farm in Badajoz through a contact of my father who already had business in Spain at that time.
+I first came to Malaga, Spain, when I was ten.
+However, I consider that when I really got to know Spain in 1980, working on a farm in Badajoz through contact with my father, who already had business in Spain at that time.

 2- Why did you decide to visit Extremadura?

-After I came back from my trip to Badajoz, there was something that made me curious.
-Something in Spain appealed to me.
-I was studying at the Sorbonne in Paris, and I moved to Salamanca for a semester because it was famous for having the best Castilian; then, I met a woman from Seville and went back and forth to see her.
+After I returned from my trip to Badajoz, something made me curious.
+Something about Spain appealed to me.
+I was studying at the Sorbonne in Paris, and I moved to Salamanca for a semester because it was famous for having the best Castilian.
+Then, I met a woman from Seville and went back and forth to see her.
 That’s when I got to know the land of Extremadura.

 It is a little-known place, but very interesting, with a lot of history.
 Extremadura has had a lot of influence in other countries, and this history fascinated me.
-It was like finding a jewel; there are not many places in the world where you can go to a castle, for example, and be drinking wine alone, watching the sunset.
+It was like finding a jewel; there are not many places in the world where you can go to a castle, for example, and drink wine alone and watch the sunset.
 It’s priceless

 3- How did you come up with the idea for this project?